Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 Developers talk about Big O a lot, so it's useful to know how to talk about this out loud.
 Here are some example sentences to help start the pattern:

-- "The Big O of linear search is O of 1.
-It runs in constant time."
+- "The Big O of linear search is O of n.
+It runs in linear time."
 - "An algorithm with a Big O of log n is better than O of n log n."
 - "O of n-squared is one of the slowest!"
 - "The algorithm does a lot of work on each item in the input, but it's still order n!"